-Motorcycles/ Cars – Pupils may bring motorcycles or cars to the academy provided they have obtained permission from their House Leader.
+Motorcycles/ Cars – Students may bring motorcycles or cars to the academy provided they have obtained permission from their House Leader.

 Lunchtimes – Academy Meals: We have a cafeteria providing reasonably priced meals.
-Pupils have three oppportunities to purchase hot food during the day; before college, morning break and lunchtime at Bury Road.
+Students have three opportunities to purchase hot food during the day; before college, morning break and lunchtime at Bury Road.
 At MCA6 hot food is available at morning break and lunchtime only.